 The nurses' suite is located in "B" wing.
 First aid is available to those students who become ill or are injured while in school.
 The students are to obtain a pass from the classroom teacher when it is necessary to see the nurse.
 Students should not go to the nurse's suite between periods, but should report to the next class and be released.
 Emergencies are an exception to this rule.
 Under no circumstance is a student to go home because of illness or injury unless excused by the nurse or the Principal.

 Students should report to the main office when the nurse is not available.
 Student visits to the nurse's suite will be recorded and monitored by both the nurse and other school personnel.

 It is the belief of the Allegheny Valley School District that the taking of medications in the schools is kept to a minimum.
-The following procedures are to be followed when it becomes necessary for school personnel to administer medication during the school day: 1.
-Only those medications prescribed by a doctor will be administered.
+The following procedures are to be followed when it becomes necessary for school personnel to administer medication during the school day:

-The student will be required to present a physician's signed statement, with instructions including: name of medication, dosage, time the medication is to be taken, and any possible side effects or special instructions.

-3. Written parental consent must accompany the physician's statement.

-4. Only daily dosages in the original prescription container will be accepted.
-The school will not be responsible for more than one day's supply of medication.

-The medication will be kept under lock and key in the nurse's suite or Principals office labeled as indicated in item #2.
+- 1. Only those medications prescribed by a doctor will be administered. - 2.
+The student will be required to present a physician's signed statement, with instructions including: name of medication, dosage, time the medication is to be taken, and any possible side effects or special instructions. - 3.
+Written parental consent must accompany the physician's statement. - 4.
+Only daily dosages in the original prescription container will be accepted.
+The school will not be responsible for more than one day's supply of medication. - 5.
+The medication will be kept under lock and key in the nurse's suite or Principals office labeled as indicated in item #2. - 6.
 Medication is to be taken in the presence of the school nurse.
-If the nurse is not in the building the medication will be taken in the presence of the Drineinal or big/bar decig the building, the medication will be taken in the presence of the Principal or his/her designee.
+If the nurse is not in the building, the medication will be taken in the presence of the Principal or his/her designee.